 After I had my first son and decided I would not be returning to work, I decided to start looking for alternative ways to bring in extra money.
-Mystery shopping was one of the things I looked into, and after much research found a lot of great companies to work for.
+Mystery shopping was one of the things I looked into.
+After much research, I found a lot of great companies to work for.
 Now, with that being said, I do get something out of the way right off the bat.
-If you are looking to bring a second income into your mystery home shopping is not the way to do that.
-I have yet to find a company that pays enough to completely replace an income.
+If you are looking to bring a second income into your mystery, home shopping is not how to do that.
+I have yet to find a company that pays enough to replace an income completely.
 Under the right circumstances, it would be possible to earn a good chunk of change to buy gifts for others or the way we shop weeks worth of groceries off of just a few "secret shopping trips."

 Want to become a mystery shopper?
 Here are a few different types of shops you can expect to see:

-~ Fast Food Check- A shop like this will require a particular purchase (sometimes you can order anything), and you will be reimbursed and paid a small flat rate.
+~ Fast Food Check- A shop like this will require a particular purchase (sometimes you can order anything), and you will be reimbursed and paid a low flat rate.

 How To Become A Mystery Shopper: